 The university reserves the right to make any changes in costs, payment plans, and refund policies without notice.

 Financial Aid Packaging

 LAPU offers financial aid in the form of loans, grants, and scholarships.
-In order to serve the large number of learners needing financial assistance, LAPU coordinates various elements of each learner’s financial aid program.
+In order to serve the large number of students needing financial assistance, LAPU coordinates various elements of each student’s financial aid program.
 This packaging approach may include assistance from two or more sources of financial aid.
 The university’s goal is to award all applicants the maximum scholarship, grant, and loan for which they qualify, within the restrictions of federal and state guidelines and institutional policies.

 Keeping in Touch

 The university will attempt to inform students about deadlines and procedures, but the final responsibility for the timely filing of the FAFSA and related documents is the student’s.